 Among his numerous contributions to medicine and public health, Welch in 1892 discovered the gas gangrene-causing bacterium—named after him as Welch Bacillus, subsequently called Clostridium perfringens or C. welchii.
 John Hanks, another of the early members of the Department, is famed for his Hanks Balanced Salt Solution and for his pioneering work on the leprosy bacillus (Mycobacterium leprae).
 The Department’s interest in mycobacteria is now focused on the resurgence of tuberculosis (TB) and particularly the emergence of multidrug-resistant tuberculosis (MDR-TB) as a major public health problem.

-Dr. Ying Zhang works on the problem of drug-resistant and persistent Mycobacterium tuberculosis and other chronic and persistent bacterial infections including latent infections.
+Dr. Ying Zhang works on the problem of drug-resistant and persistent Mycobacterium tuberculosis, Lyme disease and other chronic and persistent bacterial infections including latent infections.
 The laboratory seeks to identify drug resistance mechanisms and mechanisms responsible for the persistence of Mycobacteria despite appropriate therapy and host defense against bacterial infections.
 The laboratory is interested in translating research findings to the clinic by developing improved diagnostics, vaccines and immunotherapeutics, as well as new drugs for TB including those effective against persisters.

 Bacterial virulence factors have traditionally been identified by generating mutant bacteria that lack an individual gene product, and then testing the ability of mutant bacteria to replicate within a host organism.
 While this has identified many bacterial factors that contribute to disease, and many potential drug targets, this approach fails to determine when a given gene product may be important over the course of infection, and if all the individual bacteria within a population produce this factor.
 Dr. Kimberly Davis’ laboratory studies the heterogeneity within bacterial populations to determine which individual cells express virulence factors over the course of infection, and if host immune cells drive the formation of specific subpopulations of bacteria within a Yersinia pseudotuberculosis mouse model of infection.